all-things-networking/mtcp/apps/perf/README.md

 attempts to measure throughput with mTCP by measuring the time it takes to complete a bulk transfer.

-The client uses mTCP sockets, while the receiver is written in Python using traditional sockets so that it can be run on a machine that does not have DPDK/mTCP installed.
+The server and client use mTCP sockets, while the receiver and sender are written in Python using traditional sockets so that it can be run on a machine that does not have DPDK/mTCP installed.

-The traffic always flows from client to receiver, but there are two different modes that allow you to specify whether the client or receiver should initiate the connection:
+The traffic always flows from client to receiver, or from sender to server, but there are two different modes that allow you to specify whether the client/server or receiver/sender should initiate the connection:

 1. Client initiates connection (receiver listens on `port` and client sends to `ip:port` for `length` seconds)